EleniNtz13/chatgpt_prompt_assistant/README.md

 # 🤖 ChatGPT Prompt Assistant (Offline Mock Version with Memory)

 A simple **offline simulation** of a ChatGPT-style assistant created in Python.
+It includes short-term memory to make the dialogue feel natural, even without connecting to the OpenAI API.
 This project allows you to understand how a conversational AI system works **without needing an API key or internet access**.

 ## Features 🌟